National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

-The seismic surveys would introduce acoustic energy into the water column and no objects would be released into the environment.
-The survey vessels would travel at a speed of 4 - 5 knots and the two projects would be conducted in a small area of Cook Inlet for a short period.
+The seismic surveys would only introduce acoustic energy into the water column and no objects would be released into the environment.
+The survey vessels would travel at a speed of 4 5 knots and the two projects would be conducted in a small area of Cook Inlet for a short period.

 Number of Marine Mammals Expected to Be Taken